Futarimiti/json-fmt/README.md

 # json-fmt

-Searched a range of JSON formatters without finding one supporting comma-leading style so I wrote this
+Searched throught loads of JSON formatters without finding single one supporting comma-leading style so I wrote this

 To install and use: